developersCradle/git-complete/README.md

 Compare in visual difftool if configured in git
 -git diftool

+HEAD point to the branch where we are on
 HEAD is last commit in this branch
 - <img src="gitdiff.PNG" alt="alt text" width="300"/>
 Comparing working directory and git repository